A Visit to the Southern Flinders Ranges

-FNPW awarded one of three initial Bushfire Recovery Nursery grants to Yankalilla Community Nursery, located in South Australia.
+FNPW awarded one of three initial Bushfire Recovery Nursery grants to Greening Australia's Community Nursery, located in Aranda, ACT.

 This came as part of the first stage of FNPW's mission to plant 1 million trees in Bushfire Recovery Nurseries over the next five years, in partnership with global non-profit, One Tree Planted and French beauty brand, L’OCCITANE.